Animal school visits Manchester

 What to Expect From the Animal Club Visit

-An animal school visits Manchester will typically include a morning (9-12) or a full day (9-15.15) sessions.
+An animal school visit in Manchester will typically include a morning (9-12) or a full day (9-15.15) sessions.
 This depends on how many of year groups plan to have a visit on the day.
-For example, for a Year 3 Animal Studies we can offer ranger-led workshops that assist with the following National Curriculum requirements:
+For example, for a Year 3 Animal Studies, we can offer ranger-led workshops that assist with the following National Curriculum requirements:

 – identify that humans and some other animals have skeletons and muscles for support, protection and movement.”

 The ranger will run an educational talk that incorporates hanging as well as Q& A session.
 The length of the show can be from 30 minutes to 1 hour.